 Hand controls allow people with physical disabilities the ability to drive accessible vehicles independently using alternative methods.
 If you want to drive safely, hand controls may be an option for many people.

 Hand controls allow the driver to operate both the brake and gas pedal using levers that are typically mounted below the steering wheel and attach to the pedals themselves.
-There are many types of hand controls and it is important speak to a NMEDA dealer to find which options suit your needs best, as there are many options out there.
+There are many types of hand controls and it is important to speak to a NMEDA dealer to find which best suits your needs.
 Here are some basic types to get you started:

 - Push/rock style – When the driver pushes the handle forward the vehicle will brake and when the lever is rocked back it will accelerate.
 People with no finger dexterity can operate this model.

 - Push/right angle style – Allows the driver to push the handle upward toward the instrument panel to brake and downward at a right angle to accelerate.
 This method is operable for persons with limited finger dexterity.